bnossum/midgetv/README.md

                        |                |- corerunning
                        |                |- dbga[31:0]
                        +----------------+

-Midgetv trades speed for size:
+Midgetv is a non-pipelined, multi-cycle, microcoded design that trades speed for size.
-  - Smallest: A toy implementation require ~250 SB_LUT4s and 4 EBRs.
-  - Usable: ~390 SB_LUT4s, 2 EBR, 2 SRAMs
-  - Largest (so far): With absolutely all options enabled the core need ~422 SB_LUT4s, 18 EBRs and 4 SRAMs.
-  - Typical clock frequencies (worst case conditions):
+The smallest implementation require around 250 SB_LUT4s and 4 EBRs, the largest require around 425 SB_LUT4s, 18 EBRs and 4 SPRAMS.
+Typical clock frequencies (worst case conditions):
  - ICE40HX1K: 57 MHz
  - ICE40UP5K: 24 MHz

 Each RISCV instruction use between 4 clock cycles and about 40 clock cycles (for shifts of a register by 31).
 Average number of clocks per